unifi-utilities/unifios-utilities/traffic-mirror/README.md

 1. Apply the Ethernet Port Profile as previously configured, e.g. select "IDS" from the drop down menu

 ![Destination Port Configuration](./destination_port_using_profile.png)

+Alternatively manually configure the port similar to the below,

 ![Destination Port Manual Configuration](./destination_port_using_configuration.png)